 3: Sharon Salzberg

 She is best known for her work in the loving-kindness movement and for her exceptional books, including one of my favourite, The Revolutionary Art Of Happiness.
+Definitely one of the most popular meditation instructors in the world.

 4: Pema Chodron